XiaogangHuang/GAP-DBC/README.md

 We uploaded the Household dataset for testing the efficiency of the algorithm.
 Other datasets could not be uploaded due to the restriction that the uploaded file cannot be larger than 25MB.

-**Remark**: Before downloading and using the binary code, you need to turn off the "Real-time Protection" option in the "Virus and Threat Protection Settings" on your windows system.

 ## DATA FORMAT
 The input dataset needs to be preprocessed into a text file with the following format: